buildpacks/spec/platform.md

 The **launcher** refers to a lifecycle executable packaged in the **app image** for the purpose of executing processes at runtime.

-An **image extension** is a dynamically-generated build-time and/or runtime Dockerfiles that act as pre-build base image extensions.
+An **image extension** is a dynamically-generated build-time and/or runtime Dockerfile that act as a pre-build base image extension.
 Extensions participate in detection and execute before the buildpack build process.

 #### Additional Terminology
 An **image reference** refers to either a **tag reference** or **digest reference**.